Dayana Yastremska: 2018: Hong Kong title, top 100

 Yastremska had a slow start into the 2018 season.
 She lost in the second round of qualifying at the Australian Open.
 After injuring her ankle at the Mexican Open in February, she did not enter any tournaments in March.
 With a ranking well outside of the top 100, she needed to enter qualifying at her first seven tournaments of the year, reaching three main draws.
 At the last of these events, Yastremska produced her best result, finishing runner-up to Rebecca Peterson at the $100k Open de Cagnes-sur-Mer.
 This result took her into the top 150 for the first time.
 She also reached the final at the $100k Ilkley Trophy, losing to Tereza Smitková in a third-set tiebreak.
 She did not enter the French Open and lost in the qualifying competition at Wimbledon.
 During the second week of Wimbledon, Yastremska won the separate $60k Internazionale Antico Tiro a Volo in Rome.
 She defeated Potapova in the final in 45 minutes, only losing one game.
 With this title, she made her debut in the top 100 at the age of 18.

-In the second half of the season, Yastremska had more success at the WTA level.
+In the second half of the season, Yastremska had more success on the WTA Tour.
 She qualified for the Premier-level Connecticut Open where she upset No. 36, Danielle Collins, for her only main-draw match win.
 The following week, she made her Grand Slam main-draw debut and was upset in her opening-round match by qualifier Karolína Muchová.
 Yastremska made her breakthrough on the tour in her last two tournaments of the year.
 In October, she won her maiden WTA Tour title at the Hong Kong Open without dropping a set.
 She defeated three top 100 Chinese players in the event, including No. 40 Zhang Shuai and No. 24 Wang Qiang in the semifinals and final, respectively.
 The following week, she returned to Europe and reached another semifinal at the Luxembourg Open.
 She recorded her first career top-20 victory against No. 13, Garbiñe Muguruza, before losing to Belinda Bencic in a third-set tiebreak.
 With these two results, she rose from No. 110 at the start of the month to No. 58 by the end of the year.